 04. Anima 2.5

 Anima has become my default application for adding people to scenes; it's exceptional value for money, easy to use and works with a range of host DCC applications.
 Version 2.5 has just been released, containing new features such as support for Metropoly ready-posed characters and integration with the online asset shop.
 Anima can now export OpenCOLLADA, V-ray and Alembic.
-In terms of animation, there is an improved custom actor and Motion Clip importer, as well as better colour variation support.
+In terms of animation, there is an improved custom actor and Motion Clip importer, as well as better colour variation support (see our Anima 2 review for more details).

 05. Nvidia Titan Xp